Calculator

 How tight are the firm's controls on the non-prod data flow today?

-Default source: Internal benchmark — control multiplier on base breach probability
+Default source: Model assumption — control multiplier on base probability

 Expected annual loss — real customer data in test envs